Video Transcript

 - Consult a tax expert to navigate the complexities of qualified and non-qualified annuities.

-Annuities provide unique features that can help you plan for retirement.
-For example, you could get an income stream that's guaranteed to last for as long as you live, and some contracts include growth guarantees that may offer predictability and help you manage risk.
+Annuities offer features that can support your retirement planning.
+For example, they can provide income guaranteed for life, and some contracts include growth guarantees that add predictability and help manage risk.

 Qualified vs. Non-Qualified Annuity: What's the Difference?

-You can fund an annuity with pre-tax dollars or after-tax money.
-Your eventual tax payments depend on the type of annuity you choose and how you withdraw money from your contract.
+You can fund an annuity with pre-tax or after-tax money.
+How and when you pay taxes depends on the type of annuity and how you take withdrawals.

-A non-qualified annuity is one you fund with after-tax money — such as money in an individual or joint account.
-You don't get a deduction for contributions into these contracts, but any growth inside of the annuity is tax-deferred.
+A non-qualified annuity is funded with after-tax money, such as money from an individual or joint account.
+The contributions are not tax-deductible, but the earnings grow tax-deferred inside the annuity.

 When Do You Pay Taxes?